On polynomially integrable Birkhoff billiards on surfaces of constant curvature

-see, for example, \cite[subsection 3.1, formula (3.3)]{gs}, where $\delta(C)$ is the $\delta$-invariant (whose definition is recalled in the same subsection).
-Namely, consider the curve $\gamma_{\var}$, which is a Riemann surface whose boundary is a finite number of closed curves: their number equals $n(C)$.
+see, for example, \cite[propositions I.3.35 and I.3.38]{GLS}, where $\delta(\gamma,C)=\delta(C)$ is the $\delta$-invariant.
+Namely, consider the curve $\gamma_{\var}$, which is a Riemann surface whose boundary is a finite collection of closed curves: their number equals to $n(C)$.
 Let us take the 2-sphere with $n(C)$ deleted disks.
-Let us paste it to $\gamma_{\var}$: this yields a compact surface.
+Let us paste it to $\gamma_{\var}$: this yields to a compact surface.
 By definition, its genus is the $\delta$-invariant $\delta(C)$.
 One has $\delta(C)\geq0$, and $\delta(C)=0$ whenever $C$ is a non-singular point.
 Hironaka's genus formula \cite{hir} implies that

 Formulas (\ref{hesin}), (\ref{hessa}) and (\ref{kap}) together imply that

 The first term in the latter right-hand side is no greater than $3(d-1)(d-2)$, by inequality (\ref{d<d}).
 This implies that